Governance

 Process improvement

 There are infinite ways to change how we work but not all are equal.
 Stream Teams should use the process vision of having zero blockers from idea to satisfied customers and the Theory of Constraints to identify the bottlenecks in their process.
 This enables prioritisation of potential improvements.
 Since Stream Teams are accountable for the outcomes they deliver they have the necessary authority to make changes to the way they work.
 But like product development, some ideas sound great in theory and yet fail to deliver the expected benefits.
-Teams can reuse their discovery, design and delivery skills to identify the improvements they believe will deliver the best benefits and then run experiments to validate their improvements.
+Teams can reuse their research, design and delivery skills to identify the improvements they believe will deliver the best benefits and then run experiments to validate their improvements.
 Improvement stories can be tracked alongside feature stories on the Stream Board.

 Task improvement